 Unpaid meal charges are a financial burden to the district and taxpayers and can negatively affect the school program.
 Unpaid meal charges shall be considered "delinquent" as per the district's accounting practices.
 The district shall attempt to recover unpaid meal charges before the end of the school year, but may continue efforts into the next school year.
-The district shall notify parents/guardians of unpaid meal charges at regular intervals, and may engage in collection activities by district staff, which do not involve debt collectors as defined in federal law (15 USC §1692a), and may not charge fees or interest or file a lawsuit against students' parents or guardians.
+The district shall notify parents/guardians of unpaid meal charges at regular intervals, and may engage in collection activities by district staff, which do not involve debt collectors as defined in federal law (15 USC §1692a), and may not charge fees or interest.
 The district shall offer repayment plans, and may take other actions that do not result in harm or shame to the child, until unpaid charges are paid.